rethinkdb/rethinkdb/README.md

 Now you can work on the web UI in ~/rethinkdb-old-admin/admin/ and semi-instantly view the results in a web browser.

+Beware: RethinkDB's server won't serve any file outside of the whitelist of files that were listed in its generated `web_assets.cc`.
+You will see console log messages if that occurs.
+If you add new files, you will need to regenerate web_assets.cc and recompile the RethinkDB server.

 Then, once you're satisfied with your changes, interrupt the `make web-assets-watch` with Ctrl+C and use `make generate` to create your web_assets.cc, as described in the Usage section above.